ron-rivest/consistent_sampler/pkg/README.md

 The routine here may (or may not) be novel in that it extends consistent sampling to sampling with replacement.

 For our applications, one big advantage of consistent sampling is the following.
 If each county collects cast ballots separately, then they can order their own ballots for sampling and interpretation independently of what other counties are doing.
 An overall sample order can be constructed from the individual county sample order, by merging the list of triples each produces into an overall sorted order.

 ## Usage
-Further documentation and examples are in the code.
+Further documentation and examples are:
+    1. in the code `consistent_sampler.py`
+    2. obtainable by running the program ``demo_consistent_sampler.py``
+    3. described in the file USAGE_EXAMPLES.md
+    4. in the file ``docs/consistent_sampling_with_replacement.pdf``
+       (This file will soon appear on arXiv as well.)

 This code has been packaged and uploaded to PyPI.
 From python3 you can say

     from consistent_sampler import sampler

-and then say ``help(sampler)`` for more documentation, or run ``sampler`` as in the above example.
+and then say ``help(sampler)`` for more documentation, or run ``sampler`` as in the above examples.

+## Efficiency

+The bulk of the work is in computing the SHA256 hash function, which takes about one microsecond per call on a typical laptop.
+Thus, the running time of ``sampler`` is proportional to the length if ``id_list`` (to set up the priority queue) plus, if sampling is done with replacement, the value of ``drop+take``, where the constant of proportionality is about 1 microsecond.